School Values (incorporating British values)

 Schools will be expected to focus on, and be able to show, how our work with pupils is effective in embedding fundamental British values.

-Promoting British values at The Academy at The Meadows Sports College
+Promoting British values at The Meadows School

 We agree with the Department for Education’s five-part definition of British values: